The Second Amendment in New York State

 Qualifying Criteria to Obtain a Firearm in New York

 One of the first steps in obtaining a firearm permit in New York State is completing the Pistol/Revolver Application form.
 These forms examine an applicant’s background for various disqualifying factors.
+These applications can also vary from county to county across the state.

 - Be a citizen of the United States.